Narotam-Mishra/react-native-learning/ReadMe.txt

 # Create New React Native project :- `npx create-expo-app@latest RNNavigation --template blank@sdk-49`

-# In order to work work with React Navigation we need to install its peer dependencies as below :-
+# In order to work with React Navigation we need to install its peer dependencies as below :-

 ==> `npm install react-native-screens react-native-safe-area-context`